thinkpad20/pico/README.md

-## Pico - a tiny functional language
+# Pico - a tiny functional language

+## Language Description

 ### Functions are Just Underspecified Expressions

-The main idea behind Pico is that the only difference between a function and a constant expression is that a function leaves some arguments unspecified.
+One of the main ideas in Pico is that the only difference between a function and a constant expression is that a function leaves some arguments unspecified.
 What do I mean by that?
 Well consider the expression:

 ```
 1 < 2